sandwi/curated-lists/microservices/microservices-notes/microservices-and-ddd.md

 However, choosing Aggregate as boundary of a microservice can lead to a very granular microservice and result in following problems:
 * Tends to give rise to anaemic services that do little more than expose CRUD-style methods
-* degenerates to grouping data entities together rather than encapsulating business capabilities
+* Degenerates to grouping data entities together rather than encapsulating business capabilities
 * Can lead to a very “chatty” service infrastructure where the majority of processing time is spent on remote calls between services

 Aggregate as a boundary for a microservice is useful in domains where a bounded context is large or anytime you find a bounded context that is very large and there is a need to find a smaller microservice.